elmemy/MoviesApp/README.md

 # MoviesApp

-I used the design pattern Viper to do this task.
+I used the Viper architecture pattern and the Unit Testing.

 VIPER is an architectural pattern like MVC or MVVM, but it separates the code further by single responsibility.
 Apple-style MVC motivates developers to put all logic into a UIViewController subclass.
 VIPER, like MVVM before it, seeks to fix this problem.